ScilifelabDataCentre/data.scilifelab.se/content/highlights/sex_determination_malaria.md

 #### Funding

-The work at Umeå University was funded by the Knut and Alice Wallenberg Foundation, the European Research Council and a Marie Sklodowska-Curie Action fellowship.
+The work at Umeå University was funded by the Knut and Alice Wallenberg Foundation, the European Research Council and a Marie Skłodowska-Curie Action fellowship.
 Research at the Wellcome Sanger Institute was funded by the Wellcome Trust.

 Learn more about the research behind this study: <https://billkerlab.org/>